-As a result of advocacy by an American College of Radiology® (ACR®)-led medical coalition, representing more than a million providers, and efforts with other physician partners, the newly-passed Consolidated Appropriations Act, 2021 (Omnibus and Coronavirus Relief Bill) includes: a significant reduction in anticipated Medicare provider payment cuts due to evaluation and management (E/M) coding changes; phased-in implementation of these E/M adjustments; and a vastly improved “surprise medical billing” policy.
+As a result of advocacy by an American College of Radiology® (ACR®)-led medical coalition, representing more than a million providers, and efforts with other physician partners, the newly-passed Consolidated Appropriations Act, 2021 (Omnibus and Coronavirus Relief Bill) includes: a significant reduction in anticipated Medicare provider payment cuts due to evaluation and management (E/M) coding changes and phased-in implementation of these E/M adjustments.
 ACR support also helped secure a one-year delay of the radiation oncology payment model in the year-end legislation.

 The final policies are marked improvements on previous legislative framework.
 The ACR and its coalition partners will now work with regulators, the new Congress and new Administration to advance these policies in a manner that protects consumers, preserves access to care and eases the effects of payment adjustments on providers now reeling from the financial impact of COVID-19.

 “Even in such a divided political atmosphere, worsened by the impact of COVID-19, the ACR worked with members of Congress to significantly improve the Medicare payment and radiation oncology provisions in this legislation.
 We will work with the new Congress and Administration to build on these policies to ensure that radiologists and other providers can continue to serve their communities in these turbulent times and that Americans continue to have ready access to high quality radiologic care,” said Howard B. Fleishon, MD, MMM, FACR, Chair of the ACR Board of Chancellors.